underscoreio/essential-slick/src/pages/basics.md

 )
 ~~~

 Slick DDL supports `create` and `drop`.
-This is useful working with in memory databases, as we are doing in this chapter, and as we will when we look at testing in chapter **TODO**.
+This is useful working with in memory databases, as we are doing in this chapter.
 You're unlikely to use Slick's DLL to manage schema migrations, as they are relatively simple.
-We will look at other ways to deal with schema migrations in chapter **TODO**.

 ### Inserting Data